The United Payette Steering Committee.

 Julie Manning

-• Julie has lived in Idaho with her husband and three children since 2007.
-They love spending time outdoors in every season swimming, biking, skiing, snowshoeing, and hiking with their two Wirehaired Pointing Griffons.
+Julie has lives in Idaho with her husband and three children.
+They love spending time outdoors in every season swimming, biking, skiing, snowshoeing, and hiking with their two Wirehair Pointing Griffons.

 Julie has a background in business law and worked in an international law firm based in Chicago after clerking for a federal judge.
-She worked at the Environmental Defense Fund for a summer and appreciates the value of interdisciplinary solutions to environmental issues.
+She appreciates the value of interdisciplinary solutions to environmental issues.
 She is also a co-founder of Book It Forward!
 Idaho, which collects and distributes gently-used books to children who need them.

 Julie greatly enjoys working with people from diverse backgrounds to find solutions that benefit communities and the environment.